Business 1500 Library Instruction Presentation Slides

 In the United States, there are two primary numbering systems used to identify industries.
 Because several of the databases allow you to search by these codes, locating the relevant code can be very useful when researching an industry.

 Newer of the two systems and is gradually being established as the standard classification system for industries in the United States, Canada and Mexico.
 It is revised every five years.

 Older of the two systems.
 SIC numbers are gradually being phased out, but are still used in databases and some print sources.
 SIC codes have been traditionally used for U.S. industries.

 MLA Citation Sources

-In addition to the class handout, you may also want to consult the full Guidelines for MLA Citations handout created by The YSU Writing Center.
-Visit the Writing Center on the lower level of Maag Library for help with writing papers and citation format.
+You may want to visit The YSU Writing Center on the lower level of Maag Library for help with writing papers and citation format.
 The resources listed below will also help you with MLA citation format:

 ♦ MLA Handbook for Writers of Research Papers, 7th Edition